-The stochastic evolution of the emitter transition frequency is implemented using a discrete-time realization of the Ornstein--Uhlenbeck (OU) process augmented by a Gaussian random jump (GRJ) mechanism.
+The stochastic evolution of the emitter transition frequency is implemented using a discrete time realization of the Ornstein-Uhlenbeck (OU) process augmented by a Gaussian random jump (GRJ) mechanism.
 The update equation is

 where $\xi_i \sim \mathcal{N}(0,1)$ is Gaussian white noise.
 Discrete frequency jumps occur probabilistically with rate $\lambda_J$.
 When a jump event occurs, the amplitude $J_i$ is drawn from